 Maryland: University of Maryland

-reACT is intended to serve as a seminal prototype for a "house as a kit of parts" design concept with the kit consisting of separate components and systems parts that can be efficiently manufactured, transported, assembled, and disassembled.
-The idea is that the home-building kit can be readily adapted to a range of clients, communities, construction technologies, and ecological environments.
+The Maryland team invites you to think of reACT as a living organism, with six modules performing vital functions.
+Systems that capture and process waste, water, and energy allow the house to operate with complete self-sufficiency, and the house’s living systems are fully disentangled from structure, so the house can adapt as occupants’ needs change—for example, by adding a new bedroom module.
+Much more than a “one-off,” reACT is intended to serve as a seminal prototype for a "house as a kit of parts" design concept.
+This kit consists of separate components and systems parts that can be efficiently manufactured, transported, assembled, and disassembled.
+The intention is to create a home-building kit that can be readily adapted to a range of clients, communities, construction technologies, and ecological environments.

-- An automated smartHouse data collection and control system package to enable residents to follow and learn from the data it collects and use energy wisely.
+- An automated SmartHouse data collection and control system package enables residents to follow and learn from the data it collects and use energy wisely.

 View the video's text-alternative version